data-forge/data-forge-js/README.md

 Note: Data frames are immutable, the original data frame remains unmodified.

-## Column transformation
+## Series transformation

-Columns can also be transformed using `select`:
+Series can be transformed using `select`:

-	var oldColumn = df.getColumn("Some-Column");
+	var oldSeries = df.getSeries("Some-Column");
-	var newColumn = oldColumn
+	var newSeries = oldSeries
 		.select(function (value) {
 			return transform(value); 	// <-- Apply a transformation to each value in the column.
 		});

-The source index is preserved to the transformed column.
+The source index is preserved to the transformed series.

-Note: Columns are immutable, the original column is unmodified.
+Note: Series are immutable, the original series is unmodified.

-## Data frame and column filtering
+## Data frame and series filtering

-Data frames and columns can be filtered using the [LINQ](https://en.wikipedia.org/wiki/Language_Integrated_Query)-style [`where`](http://www.dotnetperls.com/where) function:
+Data frames and series can be filtered using the [LINQ](https://en.wikipedia.org/wiki/Language_Integrated_Query)-style [`where`](http://www.dotnetperls.com/where) function:

 	var newDf = df
 		.where(function (row) {